 Be inspired by the journeys of entrepreneurs and guest speakers from our recent programmes and sessions, picking up tips and insights into the world of entrepreneurship.

 - 2020 Santander Universities Enterprise Summer Grant Programme

 Tackling global challenges takes courage, innovation and entrepreneurship, alongside solid support systems and early risk sharers.

-The University of Sheffield and 3B Impact recently delivered a brand-new pre-accelerator programme for entrepreneurs who have a vision for a brighter future.
+The University of Sheffield and 3B Impact delivered a pilot pre-accelerator programme in 2021 for entrepreneurs who have a vision for a brighter future.

 As part of the programme, we introduced participants to entrepreneurs and practitioners to discuss experiences and learning through informal fireside chats.

 Founder and president of Muuvment, Zabi Yaqeen, shares his experiences of building a team and organisation from scratch.

 Muuvment is an ambitious online platform that gives users innovative tools to take action on issues they care about.

 Based in the US, Canada, the UK and Bermuda, Muuvment combines curated social impact films with campaigns.
 These aim to encourage meaningful action and build partnerships that address the world's great challenges.

 Zabi Yaqeen has a background as a commercial litigator and entertainment lawyer, but he also has a passion for writing.
 He produced and co-wrote the award-winning feature documentary film "The Price of Cheap", which tackles issues of modern slavery in the clothing supply chain.